 The TExES Technology Applications EC – 12 Exam is a certification examination that is designed to determine if an individual has the skills and knowledge necessary to teach a variety of courses related to designing and maintaining web and graphical media for students at any grade level in the Texas public school system.
 This exam specifically examines the individual’s ability to work with a wide range of different technological applications and his or her ability to effectively teach students how to carry out tasks related to these applications.
 This exam assesses an individual’s knowledge of topics related to graphic design, desktop publishing, multimedia applications, networking, website design, and other similar topics.
 The Technology Applications EC – 12 Exam may be required in order to teach technology-related courses in the state of Texas depending on the specific teaching position the individual is pursuing.
-The exam consists of 90 multiple-choice questions, 80 of which are scored and 10 that are not scored, that are related to the following areas:
+The exam consists of 100 multiple-choice questions that are related to the following areas:

 Sample Study Notes

 1. Define basic information technology concepts and essential applications.

 There are six basic concepts important to understanding information technology (IT).
 These concepts should be introduced to students beginning in the first grade and continuing through the high school years.